onlabsorg/stilo/README.md

 a plugin that makes those functionalities available:

 ```
-olojs install a-plugin
+olojs install plugin-name
 ```

 ##### Mounting external stores

-Now that you have the `a-plugin` installed, you can mount one of the custom stores it contains:
+Now that you have a plugin installed, you can mount one of the custom stores it contains:

 ```
-olojs mount github a-plugin/stores/github-store
+olojs mount cstore plugin-name/path/to/custom/store
 ```

 After doing that, you can render the documents contained in the new store as
 follows:

 ```
-olojs render /github/path/to/doc
+olojs render /cstore/path/to/doc
 ```

-or in your browser by visiting the url `localhost:8010#/github/path/to/doc`.
+or in your browser by visiting the url `localhost:8010#/cstore/path/to/doc`.

 ##### Serving your library via custom servers